s-kust/python-backtesting-template/README.md

 For details, see the internals of the `add_fwd_ret` function.

+Now we apply the `get_ma_200_relation_label` function to each OHLC row and create a big combined DataFrame.

 ``` python
     # Add a column with a group label
     # and concatenate the DFs of all tickers into one large DF.